 The goal of the workshop is to develop community priorities for NASA-relevant physical oceanographic research in the next five years.
 Specifically, we are hoping to stimulate discussion about new approaches to combining multiple ocean surface variables (SST, SSS, wind, color, etc.) to improve our understanding of the physical dynamics of the coupled ocean-atmosphere system.
 To that end, the workshop will consist of three plenary lectures on the following themes:

-Submesoscale ocean processes (plenary presentation given by Patrice Klein and Jinbo Wang)
+Submesoscale ocean processes (Link to plenary presentation given by Patrice Klein and Jinbo Wang)